bollu/bollu.github.io/README.md

 > The mistake of many adults is confusing serious with solemn.

 > I hate greek drama.
-You know, wher everything happens off-stage.
+You know, where everything happens off-stage.
 > ~Downton abbey, s02e01

 > you have to speculate to accumulate